Upcoming Workshops

 Bee Well Honey.

 In this one hour maker workshop you’ll walk away with a honey infusion of immune supportive powerhouse plants that you already use regularly in your kitchen.
 A grocery list of suggested ingredients to have on hand will be sent before the workshop begins.
-All workshops will take place via Zoom and will be recorded.

 Why Old Ways?

 We believe these practices survived over time for a reason and that they deserve remembering and are worthy of sharing.
-They offer us creative, multi-sensory outlets that our bodies and brain crave, and the maker process affords us a space for focus and clarity of mind (think flow) where solutions to problems can present themselves.
+They offer us creative, multi-sensory outlets that our body and brain crave, and the maker process affords us a space for focus and clarity of mind (think flow) where solutions to problems can present themselves.
 When my hands are busy and my brain is quiet, there’s some real magic that can happen in the space between, often in ways I don’t expect.
 Ideas and memories surface, and things that once seemed impossible now have clear solutions.
 In essence, I believe the maker process can be thought of as a form of meditation; a recipe for getting unstuck.
 Also, it’s often just plain fun, and a lovely way to spend time in community making useful things.